source-data/sd-graph/README.md

 > _Nature Methods_ (2017) __14__:1021 [doi:10.1038/nmeth.4471](http://doi.org/10.1038/nmeth.4471)
 Set up .env from .env.example with appropriate credentials.

 This repository includes several tools currently under development.
-These tools allow to generate the SourceData knowledge graph (`sdg`), to upload MECA/JATS archive (`neojats`) as graphs compatible with the SourceData graph and a server (`neoflask`) that implements pre-formed cypher queries and exposes a RESTful interface for easy integration in web applications.
+These tools allow to generate the SourceData knowledge graph (`sdg`), to upload MECA/JATS archives (`neojats`) as graphs compatible with the SourceData graph and run a server (`neoflask`) that implements pre-formed cypher queries and exposes a RESTful interface for  integration in web applications.

 ## Build the resource with docker-compose